blackcrowX/Data_Analytics_Portfolio/README.md

 ### Analysis - Covid-19 Cases

-**Description:** The dataset contains records of Covid-19 cases, deaths and vaccine records by country in 2020-2021.
-This project includes the following steps: data loading, data cleaning and preprocessing and EDA (exploratory data analysis).
+**Description:** This project is an analysis using first SQL and then Tableau.
+This project includes the steps of data loading, data cleaning and data preprocessing and exploratory data analysis.The dataset contains records of Covid-19 cases, deaths and vaccine records by country in 2020-2023.

 **Code:** [`Covid-19.sql`](https://github.com/blackcrowX/Data_Analysis_Portfolio/blob/main/Covid-2019.sql)